Reusable Menstrual Cups

 It’s quite normal to have varying amounts of vaginal discharge throughout your menstrual cycle.
 It’s your bodies’ natural way to get rid of old cells and fluid.
 If it’s clear, watery, white, doesn’t smell and isn’t accompanied by itching or burning, it’s probably nothing to worry about.

 That said, if you’re getting enough discharge that you need to wear something like a pantyliner almost every day, something may not be right.
-Check in with your doctor for some help with this.
+Most people experience only a little bit of discharge at a couple different points of their menstrual cycle.

 For more details, please check out: I Have Discharge Every Day!